 Stop Enabling Your Friend’s Alcohol Abuse

-A lot of people feel it is compassionate to try and “save” their friends from the consequences of excessive drinking.
-For example, they make excuses to the boss when their friends are too hungover to go to work, give them money to purchase alcohol when they are broke, or bail them out of jail repeatedly when they get arrested for alcohol related crimes.
-These enabling behaviors are unhealthy for both parties.
-It helps the dependent person continue to function in his or her alcohol addiction, and it causes the enabler emotional distress.
+For example, some may make excuses to the boss when their friends are too hungover to go to work, give them money to purchase alcohol when they are broke, or repeatedly bail them out of jail when they get arrested for alcohol-related crimes.

-Tell Your Friend How the Addiction Is Affecting You
+Tell Your Friend How Their Addiction is Affecting You

 Meet Them Where They Are At